RobDWaller/ReallySimpleJWT/readme.md

 sec!ReT423*&
 ```

-The reason for this is that are lots of [JWT Crackers](https://github.com/lmammino/jwt-cracker) available mean weak secrets are easy to crack thus rendering the security JWT offers useless.
+The reason for this is that there are lots of [JWT Crackers](https://github.com/lmammino/jwt-cracker) available meaning weak secrets are easy to crack thus rendering the security JWT offers useless.

 ## License